 Solar panels would ideally power the entire system.
 Ensuring that the greenhouse is not using grid energy is one of the most important goals of creating a sustainable solution.
 If the system requires more energy than a reasonably sized solar panel the responsible solution is to reduce our energy consumption, rather than increase panel size.
 A battery would be required as well, but we haven't made any progress on integrating the panel yet, so this is a problem we'll tackle in the future.

 An LCD allows someone to check conditions of the greenhouse.
 While technically optional, it allows a novice grower to check on conditions and determine if changes need to be made to the system.
 It was also an appealing interactive component to our prototype since it was on display at a public event.

 Now in its second year, Så Ett Frö is accumulating knowledge by requiring that a manual be written once students are done building.
 The sharing of knowledge is the actual seed being planted!

-Here's the manual from the first year, which includes detailed parts lists and instructions for how to build the entire structure.
+manual from the first year (the website has been taken down), which includes detailed parts lists and instructions for how to build the entire structure.

 Have you linked to this page from your site?
 Submit your URL and it will appear below.
 Learn more.